Darrell Hammond: Saturday Night Live

+Hammond initially planned to leave Saturday Night Live, after the conclusion of season 31, after 11 years, but many people at SNL, including his then-manager Bernie Brillstein, advised him to stay on.
+He describes his last three seasons as a difficult period, as all the writers who knew how to write for him had left by the start of his 12th season.

-After the end of the 34th season, Hammond retired from the show after a record-breaking 14 years as a repertory player.
+After the end of SNL's 34th year, Hammond retired from the show after a record-breaking 14 years as a repertory player.
 Hammond was the last SNL cast member from the 1990s to leave the show.
 After leaving the show, he has made multiple cameo appearances.
+One of the ways Hammond figured out it was time to leave was after he wasn't assigned the role of any Obama administration figures.

-In 2014 Hammond took over the announcer role on SNL starting with the 40th-season premiere, replacing Pardo, who had died that August.
-Since he began as announcer, he has also appeared in skits numerous times reprising his Clinton and Trump impersonations.
+In 2014, Hammond took over the announcer role on SNL starting with the 40th-season premiere, replacing Pardo, who had died a month prior.
+He was told by executive producer Lorne Michaels not to directly impersonate Pardo, so Hammond ended up using his own voice for the announcement gig.
+Since he began as announcer, he has also reprised his Clinton and Trump impersonations in several skits.

 The following season Hammond reappeared on the show, doing his impression of Trump just as the real Trump began performing well in the Republican primaries.
 Hammond moved back to New York in 2016 after Trump won the nomination, expecting to be appearing on a weekly basis during the election.
 However, SNL producer Lorne Michaels decided instead to go with Alec Baldwin's impression, believing that it more effectively captured the contemporary Trump.